SAP-archive/helm-broker/README.md

 For more information, read the [Helm Broker documentation](https://kyma-project.io/docs/master/components/helm-broker/).
 If you want to use the Helm Broker with all dependencies, try out [Kyma](https://kyma-project.io/).

+Learn more about Helm Broker release process in [this](docs/releasing.md) document.

 ## Prerequisites

 To run the project, download these tools: